 Do students at Immanuel take the state M-STEP test?

 Do they have to take any other standardized test?

-The Iowa Test of Basic Skills each March for 3rd - 8th grade.
+The NWEA MAP Growth is taken at the beginning, middle, and end of the year for 3rd - 8th grade.
 (For more information, see Academics)

 Is time taken out of their day to prepare for these tests?